Battle of Mobile Bay: Passing the forts

 The Confederate ships were ready for the attack, and they moved into position to intercept the Union fleet just beyond the minefield.
 At 6:47 a.m., Tecumseh fired the first shot, the forts replied, and the action became general.
 The ships in the second column (except for Brooklyn) could not reply to the guns of the Confederate vessels, so they had to concentrate on the fort.
 Much of the damage done to the Federal fleet was caused by the enemy ships, perhaps because the fire from the fort was suppressed.

 Shortly after the start of the action, monitor Tecumseh moved past the fort and toward Tennessee, apparently in obedience to that part of her orders.
 Commander Tunis A. M. Craven either disregarded or forgot the instruction to stay to the east of the minefield, so he took his ship directly across.
 Almost immediately, a torpedo went off under her hull, and she filled with water and sank in two or three minutes.
 Only 21 of her crew of 114 were saved.
 Craven was among those lost, so he could not explain his decisions.

 Captain James Alden of Brooklyn was apparently confused by conflicting orders, to stay on the port side of the monitors and to stay to the right of the minefield, so he stopped his ship and signaled Farragut for instructions.
-Farragut would not stop the flagship; he ordered Captain Percival Drayton to send Hartford around Brooklyn and into the lead of the column.
-Recognizing hesitation from his subordinate commanders, he took the bold action by ordering Captain Percival Drayton to send Hartford around Brooklyn and into the lead of the column and giving the order, “Damn the torpedoes, Full speed ahead!”.
+Farragut would not stop his flagship.
+Recognizing hesitation from his subordinate commanders, he took the bold action of ordering Captain Percival Drayton to send Hartford around Brooklyn and into the lead of the column and giving the order, “Damn the torpedoes, Full speed ahead!”.
 This took the ship into the torpedoes that had just sunk Tecumseh, but Farragut was confident that most of them had been submerged too long to be effective.
 His gamble paid off, and the entire column of 14 warships passed through unharmed.
 Several Union sailors reported hearing clicks of torpedo detonators when passing through.

 Tennessee lacked the speed needed to ram the Union vessels as they passed, allowing Farragut to order some of his small, faster gunboats to attack the three Confederate gunboats.
 Metacomet, unleashed from Hartford, captured Selma.
 Fire from the gunboats holed Gaines, and she would have sunk had she not been beached; she was then burned by her crew.
 Morgan put up no resistance, but fled to the protection of the guns of Fort Morgan; next night she crept through the anchored Union fleet and escaped to Mobile.